magumbert/magumbert/README.md

-## Hi there 👋 Welcome to my GitHub! 🤓
+## Hi there 👋 Welcome to my GitHub!
-I am neuroscientist specialized in audition turned data scientist. 🧠👂 -> 💻📈 I have hold a strong backround in machine learning, statistics, and bioimaging.
+I am neuroscientist specialized in audition turned data scientist. 🧠👂 -> 💻📈 I am curious about science, statistics, machine learning and bioimaging.